I'm guessing your creative projects look like this:

 Now you know why to use one, which one is right for you?

-Asana is my favourite.
+Asana is my favourite project management tool for freelancers!
 It's easy to use, free if you have under 15 team members, and it's great to use to manage your entire business, not just client projects.

-It also comes with some amazing features, including:
+It also comes with some amazing features, including the ability to:

 - Create unlimited projects